Gluten Free Chicken Milanese

 - Dip sliced chicken breasts into the egg, then dredge in flour mixture, dip back into the egg mixture, and into the flour one more time.
 Dipping the chicken in the egg and flour mixtures twice helps create an extra thick and crispy crust.
 Repeat until all chicken is coated.

-- In a large skillet, heat oil for 2-3 minutes until hot.
+- In a large skillet, heat oil until hot and shimmering.

 - Place chicken in the skillet and let fry for 5-8 minutes on each side.
 Cook until chicken is crispy and golden-brown, but juicy in the center.